Hospitality - sustainable food

 UWE Bristol Hospitality delivers high-quality sustainable food across our three campuses.

-We know that our students and staff are increasingly concerned about where their food comes from, its impact on the environment and animal welfare as well as on their own health.
+Our students and staff are increasingly concerned about the source of their food, and its impact on the environment and animal welfare as well as on their own health.

 We are in a unique position to provide environmentally friendly and healthy food to a receptive audience and to encourage a longer-term change in buying and eating habits.

 We are particularly committed to using local food and ingredients, both to cut food miles and to contribute to thriving local economies and sustainable livelihoods.
 We recognise the link between healthier diets and sustainability, and our Sustainable Food Plan has been developed to contribute towards UWE Bristol’s Healthy and Wellbeing Strategy and action plans.

 2030 Strategy targets

-Our 2020 Strategy targets are contained in our Sustainable Food Policy (PDF).
+Our 2030 Strategy targets are contained in our sustainable food plan (PDF).
 Read below how we are meeting them and be inspired by what we are doing.

 - Local food: by 2030, 70% of our food (by value) will be sourced locally within the UK (our definition of ‘local’ is taken from the Soil Association Food for Life accreditation).
 We will facilitate the provision of ultra-local produce from growers within a 30-mile radius where possible and financially viable.

 - Provision of seasonal fruit and vegetables: currently at 60%, by 2030 75% of fruit and vegetables used and sold on campus will be seasonal (2016 baseline 52%), with an intention to reach 80%.
 Our supply chains are already set up to prioritise seasonal food and the majority of vegetables and some fruit has Red Tractor traceability.